RandumbPurson/DMhelper/README.md

 # DMhelper
-Python Program to help me DM DnD stuf
+Python terminal application to help me DM DnD stuff, unfortunately, the library I use to help with terminal menus only works on linux

 ## Statblock specification
 Statblocks are written in either [yaml](https://yaml.org/) or [json](https://www.json.org/json-en.html) files.